 You’ll learn to safely plan deeper closed-circuit rebreather diving, manage two bailout cylinders, and deal with any issues that may arise underwater.

-To attend this course you must have already successfully completed MOD 1 AP Vision CCR Diver course using trimix as the diluent, or equivalent from another recognised training agency.
+To attend this course you must have already successfully completed MOD 1 AP Vision CCR Diver course, the old air diluent CCR course, or equivalent from another recognised training agency.

 Additionally, students must have:

 - 50 dives and 50 hours diving with a CCR